namannimmo10/namannimmo.me/_posts/2016-02-24-22-54-16-setting_up_emacs_for_java_development.md

 at the end of it you will have a working Java environment that can compile your code, do refactoring, on-the-fly syntax checking and more.

-*Note: I'm mostly focused on \*nix systems, but I hope Windows users can follow too.*
+*Note*: I'm mostly focused on \*nix systems, but I hope Windows users can follow too.

 ## Outline